hansemro/kc1-linux/README.md

 Maintained by Hansem Ro (`hansemro@outlook.com`).

-Disclaimer: Your warranty is now void (if not already) and I am not responsible for any incurred damages.
-For assistance, reach out or submit an issue.

 This repo contains documentation for bringing up mainline Linux on First Generation Kindle Fire tablet (also known as Otter or KC1).

 Status
 ======

-Mainline kernel boots with at least a working UART console and usb ethernet (CDC) gadget.
+Mainline kernel boots with at least a working UART console and CDC/ACM gadget.
 However, many things do not work yet (such as framebuffer and audio) with the current device tree.

 Note that older kernels that were used for Android have more functional drivers (such as support for framebuffer and touchscreen).